 Director of Women's Football

-Sue was appointed Head of Women’s Football with The Football Association in March 2016, and became Director of Women’s Football in January 2018.
+Sue was appointed Head of Women’s Football in March 2016, and became Director of Women’s Football in January 2018.

-Among many honours, Sue has received 11 honorary doctorates and in June 2003, Sue was awarded a Commander of the British Empire for her services to sport.
+Among many honours, Sue has received eleven honorary doctorates and in June 2003, Sue was awarded a Commander of the British Empire for her services to sport.

 In April 2005 she was appointed as Chair for UK Sport, following 18 months as the Reform Chair.
 Sue held this position for two terms until April 2013, where she presided over Team GB and Paralympic GB’s incredible performance at the London 2012 games.